jamisoncrawford/admissions/README.md

 # The Graduate School's Admissions Reports

-The *Admissions Reports* are provided by [**The Graduate School**](https://graduate.gsu.edu/) at Goergia State University in order to inform college and school leadership on the historical data, recent trends, forecasted applications, and recommended term and program enrollees for upcoming fiscal years.
+The *Admissions Reports* are provided by [**The Graduate School**](https://graduate.gsu.edu/) at Georgia State University in order to inform college and school leadership on the historical data, recent trends, forecasted applications, and recommended term and program enrollees for upcoming fiscal years.

 ## Documentation